 Star Wars Ice Mold

 The next best thing to an R2-D2 mini fridge that rolls up to your easy chair with the drinks you’re looking for, is using the power of the force to keep your cocktail cooler than a Tauntaun’s toenails.
-Feel free to use that one whenever you take the kid to their first Star Wars feature, by the way.
+Feel free to use an ice mold whenever you take the kid to their first Star Wars feature, by the way.
 You’re welcome.

 These bad boys are all leather and 100-percent waterproof, with Thinsulate insulation, optional “bombproof” wax coating, and hand-braided initials.
 Perfect for all those times when fatherhood demands that you roll up your sleeves and by God get things done.
 Or change a “By God, what the hell is that?” diaper.